-The following text describes areas of Orange County that contain special criteria for open space.
+The following policies describe areas of Orange County that contain special criteria for open space.
 For these following areas, all open space shall be permanently protected and unless otherwise noted, the clustering of open space is required.

-Residential land uses in the Rural Service Area.
+A. Residential land uses in the Rural Service Area.